Robust Bond Portfolio Construction via Convex-Concave Saddle Point Optimization: Worst case analysis

 \subsection{Linearized worst case analysis problem}

 We can replace the objective in \eqref{e-wc-prob} with the lower bound \eqref{e-bnd} to obtain the linearized worst case portfolio value problem \BEQ \EEQ with variables $y$ and $s$.
 Here the objective is affine, whereas in \eqref{e-wc-prob} the objective is nonlinear (but convex).
 From the inequality \eqref{e-bnd}, solving this linearized worst case analysis problem gives us a lower bound on $\Delta^\mathrm{wc}$, as well as a very good approximation when the changes in yield curve and spreads are not large.
 We refer to \eqref{e-wc-prob-lin} as the \emph{linearized worst case analysis problem}, and we denote its optimal value, the worst case change in log value predicted by the linearized approximation, by $\hat \Delta^\mathrm{wc}$.
 This estimate of $\Delta^\mathrm{wc}$ is conservative, \ie, we have $\hat \Delta^\mathrm{wc} \leq \Delta^\mathrm{wc}$.
+The linearized problem is commonly used in practice, and therefore provides a baseline for comparison.